The Significance Of Our Historic Hotel In Washington

 Other members of the DDA, all of whom have worked diligently to find the right buyer for the Fitzpatrick, are Pam Eaton, Shirley Gunter, Henry Harris, Debbie Jackson, Charles LeGette, and Angie Richards.
 All the members are in business in Downtown Washington.

-In a touch or irony, the closing date negotiated by real estate agent Deborah Rainey is exactly on the 102nd anniversary of the opening of the magnificent Fitzpatrick Hotel.
+In a touch of irony, the closing date negotiated by real estate agent Deborah Rainey is exactly on the 102nd anniversary of the opening of the magnificent Fitzpatrick Hotel.
 Historian Willis Lindsey said he has determined that the hotel opened March 1, 1900.
 A date on the building shows 1898, but a labor strike and possibly some technical snarls delayed the opening for some two years.

 The plans the partners have for the hotel restoration are exciting and it is impossible to talk with them for very long without being caught up in their vision for the restored Fitzpatrick.

 The basic plan is to retain everything original and to restore the entire structure as nearly as possible to its original appearance.
-It will be operated basically as a hotel, with 17 rooms to rent, including a two and a half room luxury suite and five other luxury rooms.
+It will be operated basically like a hotel, with 17 rooms to rent, including a two and a half room luxury suite and five other luxury rooms.
 All rooms will have a private bath and six will have fireplaces.
 One break with authenticity will be the installation of an elevator for the guests.

 The spacious ballroom will be retained and used for weddings, receptions, and other social and business functions.
 “All the elements are there,” Carter said.
 “It’s a joy to visualize how it will look when it is done.
 And there is a large, convenient kitchen off to the side that will be a joy to work in.
 I don’t see anything that can’t be restored and I’m just anxious to get started.”

-In the ambitious plan to return the hotel to its 1900 splendor, the new owners are calling for help from local citizens.
+In the ambitious plan to return the historic hotel to its 1900 splendor, the new owners are calling for help from local citizens.
 “We need photographs of details, especially trim work like draperies, floor coverings, what the original lobby looked like, and really anything that shows any aspect of the original hotel.”

 Also, the developers have some pieces of original furniture to be restored and would like to obtain more.
 Furniture that was actually in the hotel is preferred, but authentic period pieces from any source are also wanted.
 Anyone who would like to donate or sell desirable pieces is asked to call Jim Carter at 706/274-3733.

-One of the houses restored by Carter is house he occupies in Philomath.
+One of the houses restored by Carter is the house he occupies in Philomath.
 He first noticed the house when he was a student at the University of Georgia in 1965.
 He knew he wanted it but could not manage it at the time.
 He kept an eye on it and finally negotiated a lease with an option to buy in 1992.
 He restored it in 1996 and 1997 and has been living there since.

 Before he got started, a tornado came through and lifted the roof, knocked the chimneys through the roof, and lifted the house up and set it back down.
 That setback failed to deter him and now the house is a thing of beauty and charm.